kyranth/client-server-app/README.md

 # Limitations
 - Since the probing phase consists of UDP connections, it may lose a couple of packets.
 - Unfortunately the program can't run the part 2 standalone program due to time limitations, couldn't initiate connections.
 Although the `standalone.c` program has some implementations for RAW Sockets.
+- The `lib` directory holds the libraries required for this project.
+Although, some custom headers file might exist there to spread the project over multiple files, it's not yet implemented due to time limitations.

+# Findings
+The `client-server.pcap` file demonstrates the network compression link from this project over 12,0000 packet frames.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.